 Warren challenges the temporal and fragile nature of this medium by tearing, restructuring, adding stitches and pushing its material qualities to the limit.

-“HE pushed me to think about my work in new ways.
-I hadn't worked with ceramics before, so his impact was significant on my final project and eventual grade. i wouldn't have taken this risk without his influence."
+“JACK pushed me to think about my work in new ways.
+I hadn't worked with ceramics before, so his impact was significant. i wouldn't have taken this risk without his influence."

 EXHIBITION